Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Introduction

-\item \textbf{Address role inference via curvature-aware representation learning:} We propose a predictive framework based on Poincaré embeddings to capture latent transaction geometry for address role inference (e.g., treasury, bots, traders).
-Our approach outperforms established baselines on the RWA Treasury dataset and exhibits competitive generalization to downstream tasks such as anomaly detection and entity classification on diverse public blockchain transaction network datasets. \end{itemize}
+\textbf{Address role inference model}: We propose a predictive model based on Poincaré embeddings to capture latent transaction geometry for address role inference (e.g., treasury, bots, traders).
+Our approach outperforms established baselines on the RWA Treasury dataset and exhibits competitive generalization to downstream tasks such as anomalous address classification on diverse public blockchain transaction network datasets.